Near death, the man who named 'global warming' urged a radical solution

 After struggling with heart disease for decades, the renowned climate scientist Wallace Smith Broecker had made it clear he was acutely aware of his own mortality.
 So when he sat down in front of a video camera to record a final message to his fellow scientists in mid-February, the 87-year-old researcher knew his days were few.

-The man who popularized the term “global warming” and who first described the critical role the world’s oceans play in the climate had an urgent message for 40 of the world’s top climate scientists.
-Humanity was not moving quickly enough to slow the production of carbon dioxide that was warming the Earth, Broecker said Feb.
-11, his live-streaming image projected onto a big screen at Arizona State University, where researchers had met to discuss untested solutions to global warming.
+The man who popularized the term “global warming” and first described the critical role oceans play on climate had an urgent message for 40 of the world’s top climate scientists.
+Humanity is not moving quickly enough to slow the production of carbon dioxide that is warming the Earth, Broecker said Feb.
+11, his livestreaming image projected onto a big screen at Arizona State University, where researchers had met to discuss untested solutions to global warming.

 It was time for humankind and the world’s scientific community to begin to seriously study more extreme solutions to the climate crisis, Broecker said.
 That included creating a massive solar shield in the Earth’s atmosphere, a tactic known variously as "geoengineering," "the sulfur solution," “solar radiation management" and the "Pinatubo Strategy.”